Papinotas-Desarrollo/Plogger/README.md

 ## Introduction

 Plogger stands for Papinotas Logger or Phoenix Logger (our current project, which raised the need for this gem).
-Plogger is a simple logging gem which receives a little more information than `Rails.Logger`, and can also send an exception to third party APIs (currently only Raven is supported).
+Plogger is a simple logging gem which receives a little more information than `Rails.Logger`.
 Plogger outputs the log in a parser friendly format, ready for other software such as Logstash to process it.

 ## Instalation